pragathoys/simple_counter/README.md

 ## Remix Development environment

-Remix is and easy to use development environment directly available within your web browser.
+Remix is an easy to use development environment directly available within your web browser.
+Simply it is a browser-based IDE.

-Point your browser to the browser-based IDE: https://remix.ethereum.org/
+Point your browser at: https://remix.ethereum.org/